google/WebFundamentals/src/_langs/en/updates/2015-06-12-Media-Source-Extensions-for-Audio.markdown

 </p>

-The sections of silence at the beginning and end of each file are what causes the "glitches" between segments in the previous demo.
+The sections of silence at the beginning and end of each file are what causes the 'glitches' between segments in the previous demo.
 To achieve gapless playback, we need to remove these sections of silence.
 Luckily, this is easily done with MediaSource!
 Below, we'll modify our _onAudioLoaded()_ method to use an [append window](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html#definitions) and a [timestamp offset](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html#widl-SourceBuffer-timestampOffset) to remove this silence.

 ## Example Code